github/developer.github.com/content/guides/delivering-deployments.md

 to configure ngrok to start listening for that, too.

 In order for this server to work, we'll need to set a repository up with a webhook.
-The webhook should be configured to fire whenever a Pull Request is created, or merged.
+The webhook should be configured to fire whenever a pull request is created, or merged.
 Go ahead and create a repository you're comfortable playing around in.
 Might we suggest [@octocat's Spoon/Knife repository](https://github.com/octocat/Spoon-Knife)?
 After that, you'll create a new webhook in your repository, feeding it the URL